 Contrast that to our house, where on any given morning our breakfast could include oatmeal, cereal, muffins, scrambled eggs, fried eggs, bagels, pancakes, waffles, smoothies, bacon, sausage, fruit, frittata, english muffins, or hash browns.
 Dinner could be Mediterranean kabobs, Thai curry, tacos, fried rice, or salmon cakes.

 There’s nothing wrong with mixing things up in the kitchen — most of the time I love it!
-But if you’re feeling overwhelmed and stressed out, there’s also nothing wrong with serving pasta every night for a week.
+But if you’re looking to simplify your life, there’s also nothing wrong with serving pasta every night for a week.
 Sometimes I need to just pull back the reigns and tell myself it’s OK to be a little boring, or to feed the girls the same breakfast five mornings in a row.
 We will all survive!

 4) You always opt for “bells and whistles.”